Synaptic plasticity alters the nature of chaos transition in neural networks: Concluding remarks

 \section{Concluding remarks}

 Coupled dynamics between neurons and synapses are ubiquitous in the brain.
-How to understand the nature of neuron-synapse interaction remains challenging in both theory and experiments.
-Here, we apply the quasi-potential method developed recently in analyzing non-plastic recurrent networks to address how learning induces dynamical transition in recurrent neural networks.
+Understanding the nature of neuron-synapse interaction remains challenging in both theory and experiments.
+Here, we apply the quasi-potential method developed recently in analyzing non-plastic recurrent networks to address how learning induces dynamical transitions in recurrent neural networks.
 Three types of plasticity rules are considered: Hebbian, feedback, and homeostatic plasticities.
 For simplification, we do not take into account the intrinsic time scales of synaptic dynamics, but instead, we focus on the fixed-point structure of the dynamics phase space.
 Our theoretical calculation reveals that in Hebbian learning, the Hebbian strength will alter the nature of the chaos transition.
 More precisely, when the strength grows above some threshold, a discontinuous chaos transition occurs at a smaller synaptic gain compared to the non-plastic network.
 Decreasing the Hebbian strength, a continuous chaos transition will be recovered.
-The dynamics simulation supports this theoretical finding.
+The dynamics simulation and Lyapunov exponent analysis support this theoretical finding.
 However, the feedback and homeostatic learning do not alter the location and type of the chaos transition.
 Only the chaotic fluctuation is tuned by the feedback strength, while a large target setpoint suppresses the chaotic fluctuation in the case of homeostatic learning.
+Roles of different plasticity rules are also explored in a desired-output computational task using reservoir computing, consistent with the theoretical analysis.

+In real brain circuits, neurons are not fully-connected, and the baseline synaptic strengths are not perfectly Gaussian random values.
+In addition, we consider only the instantaneous synaptic change (time scales of synaptic dynamics are overlooked), which is not biologically plausible.
+Furthermore, the emergence of chaotic behavior stemming from the profile of the neuronal response latency (neuronal plasticity) was experimentally demonstrated~\cite{EPL-2014}, and neuronal response failures will slow down the synaptic plasticity~\cite{FNC-2015,EPL-2017}.
+These biological features should be considered in further extension of our works.